 Verify that weaknesses associated with RSPS are given the highest priority in the critique processes, however, all weaknesses that could preclude effective implementation of the E-Plan in an actual emergency (e.g., a failure to implement), are to be identified and corrected.

 Determine whether the licensee has properly dispositioned the classification, notification, and PAR development activities with regard to PI statistics.
-The licensee’s assessment of performance be in accordance with the criteria of NEI 99-02, Section 2.4, “Emergency Preparedness Cornerstone, Exercise Performance.”
+The licensee’s assessment of performance should be in accordance with the criteria of NEI 99-02, Section 2.4, “Emergency Preparedness Cornerstone, Drill and Exercise Performance.”
 Any discrepancies should be discussed with licensee management and documented.

 Observe, if feasible, the player self-assessments (e.g. “hot washes”) in each of the emergency response facilities.